StandardRunbook/hypothecary/README.md

 This format is useful for two main reasons:

-- standardized plugins can be shared between teams within a company and between companies
+- standardized hypotheses can be shared between teams within a company and between companies
 - they can be chained to create conditionals and pipelines, letting you auto-diagnose and sometimes even auto-remediate directly in the cluster

-After the plugins are run, a report is generated at the end.
-Currently, these connectors are not built and have to instrumented by teams on their own but the goal is to send the results to Datadog, Splunk, Grafana or whatever log/metric storage you use.
-If you don't have a log storage, reach out, and we can set up a dashboard for you.
+After the hypotheses are run, a report is generated at the end.

+Currently, connectors to Datadog, Splunk, etc. are not built and have to instrumented by teams on their own but the goal is to send the results to Datadog, Splunk, Grafana or whatever log/metric storage you use.

 ### Pre-built Plugins